-The kids are very good, but you can clearly see that Phoenix had the biggest potential.
-I was shocked when he died because I believed he was on his way of becoming one of the best actors of his generation.
-The cast also includes Kiefer Sutherland (A Few Good Men) as the town’s meanie.
-John Cusack (Say Anything) appears briefly as Wheaton’s big brother.
-The cast also includes Jason Oliver (The Wizard), Bradley Gregg (A Nightmare on Elm Street 3: Dream Warriors), and Casey Siemaszko (Back to the Future).
+All four young actors are excellent, but you can clearly see that the late River Phoenix had the biggest potential.
+I was shocked when he died because I was convinced that he was going to become one of the very best actors of his generation.
+The cast also includes Kiefer Sutherland (A Few Good Men) as the town’s biggest troublemaker.
+John Cusack (Say Anything) appears briefly as Wil Wheaton’s big brother.

 Conclusions & Final Thoughts:

 Stand by Me is told simply and skillfully.
-The characters are more fully realized than in most teen movies.
-The excellent script is by Raynold Gideon and Bruce A. Evans.
-Thomas Del Ruth’s (The Breakfast Club) cinematography and Jack Nitzsche’s (An Officer and a Gentleman and John Carpenter’s Starman) heavy-hearted music score are great too.
-It isn’t a perfect movie, but the movie does explore teen angst with honesty, humor and heart.
+Above all, the characters are fully realized.
+Thomas Del Ruth’s (Fandango and The Breakfast Club) lofty cinematography and Jack Nitzsche’s (An Officer and a Gentleman and John Carpenter’s Starman) heavy-hearted music score are great too.
+Stand by Me explores teen angst with honesty, humor and heart.
+Highly recommended!
 Color, 88 minutes, Rated PG.